molikto/molikto.github.io/posts/03-compare-editor.md

 * no complex text layout support ![](03/Screen%20Shot%202018-05-21%20at%2012.51.04.png)
 * complex selection and copy & paste behavior ![](03/May-21-2018%2012-35-35.gif)
 * editing commands ![](03/May-21-2018%2013-22-42.gif)
+    * seems all commands will start with `\`, and when this char is entered, it create a command node immediately
+    * copy pasting `\` char will not create a command
 * interoperability with other format: import/export as LaTeX

 ## Bear.app